Getting Back More Than You Give: Volunteering in Retirement

 Helping others is great, but not at the expense of your own retirement wellbeing.
 Consider all the logistics required to volunteer, such as how you'll get there as well as your availability.
 Do you have other commitments, such as family caregiving, work or hobbies?
 You've worked hard for your retirement, and it's okay to put your needs first now.

 And don't forget finances.
 If you incur out-of-pocket expenses in connection with your volunteering, or if the organization expects a significant donation, make sure your income can handle those expectations.
-Speaking with your financial advisor could ensure you can have it all in retirement — supporting your community in a meaningful way while still enjoying your hard-earned time.
+Speaking with your advisor could ensure you can have it all in retirement — supporting your community in a meaningful way while still enjoying your hard-earned time.